ackerm44/kitchen_cupboard/notes.md

 To-Do:
--  Nested resource
+-  Nested resource   *Come back to this*
-  -- category/1/item/3
+  -- pantry/1/item/3
+-  Fix nested new item form, strong params

 ADD ITEM TO PANTRY FORM
 -  User can add items to their pantry and put them in a category (nested form)